ETroll/python-intro-workshop/Python-for-developers-cheat-sheet.md

 try:
     age: int = int(agestr)
 except ValueError:
-    print("You did not enter a integer")
+    print("You did not enter a integer") except Exception as e:
+    print(e)
 else:
     print(f"You are {age} years old")
 ```